slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - teh modern mind is overestimulated and the modern body is understimulated and overfed. meditation, exerciseand fasting restore an ancient balance- -- naval
 - all modern deseases are diseases of abundance. we punish ourselves by constantly entertaining our minds and bodies. -- naval
 - meditation isn't hard. all you have to do is sit and do nothing. just sit down. close your eyes and say:" i'm just going to give myself a break for an hour. this my hour off from life. this is an hour i'm not going to do anything. -- naval"
+> *"Worrying is like paying a debt you don't owe."
+-- Mark Twain*
+- the six best doctors: sunshine, water, rest, air, exercise and diet.
 -->

 > *"Your brain has expectations, and it doesn’t want to be wrong.
 So when it’s wrong, it just makes up the difference."